oracle-livelabs/oci/jde-fullstack-dr/fsdr-pre-requisites-setup/fsdr-pre-req-setup.md

 ## Introduction

 In this lab, we will complete the pre-requisites setup work for Full Stack Disaster Recovery.
+Note that this is applicable for both Moving and Non-Moving scenarios.

 Estimated Time: 60 Minutes